ankit443/reactWeatherApp/README.md

 # Greetings!
 ## This app gives us a detailed overview of weather and forecasts of different places.
+Users can type in their preferred places in Search Bar.
 It has an Auto Search feature which lets use take suggestions.
 It gives us a 7 day forecast, also provides details based on Pressure, Humidity, Wind Speed, etc.